BrianSipple/ember-inert-polyfill/README.md

 # ember-inert-polyfill

-_An Ember addon that enables the use of the HTML `inert` attribute by importing the [inert polyfill](https://github.com/GoogleChrome/inert-polyfill)._
+_An Ember addon that enables use of the HTML `inert` attribute by importing the [inert polyfill](https://github.com/GoogleChrome/inert-polyfill)._

 [![Latest NPM release][npm-badge]][npm-badge-url]